nikos-glikis/ForthPwn/README.md

 The repository is ~160MB.
 This is because I include the libraries used.
 I have not used maven, so that the deployment can be easier by users that don't know maven.

 Also, the whole Intellij project is uploaded, including project dir .idea, so that is it easier to run and edit.
-Just download Intellij (free) and open the project folder.
+Just download Intellij (free from https://www.jetbrains.com/idea/download/) and open the project folder.
+Then just click RUN.

 If you want to build and run manually commands are included below (precompiles classes work on jdk 8):